-Any time you have a question about your dental insurance, please feel free to ask us.
-We recognize that dental insurance becomes more complex and more difficult to understand every day.
-That is often due to the quest by dental insurance companies to reduce costs through continual changes.
+Any time you have a question about you dental insurance, please feel free to ask us.
+We recognize that dental insurance is becoming more complex and more difficult to understand everyday.
+That is often due to the quest by dental insurance companies to reduce costs though continual changes.
 Keep in mind that the dental insurance companies are not concerned about covering for optimal dental care, but provide coverage for only a limited number of basic services.

 Our office remains dedicated to providing optimal care for every patient and working with you to achieve that goal.
 We pride ourselves on helping you in any way and in continuing to provide the quality of care to which you have become accustomed.